 The notion of ‘not being enough’ affects pretty much everyone—with two notable exceptions: young children and spiritual adepts—those who have recognised and reconnected with their true selves.

-Thy don’t judge themselves.
+They have no issue with self-acceptance.
 They don’t compare themselves with others.
 They don’t hold grudges.
 They are not preoccupied with the past or the future.
 Nor do they have a gazillion ideas about how their lives ought to be.

 In fact, they don’t think much about anything.
 And this is precisely why they are so joyful.
 Like spiritual adepts, they exist in a blissful state of no-mind.